iaugustine/AdvancedHousingPricesRegression/Readme.md

 Use Case: Predict the sales of houses given the data.

 Motivation: This dataset has over 80 columns and presents challenges in the EDA, feature engineering and feature selection stages of the data science life cycle.
-Since these phases take up more than half of a typical data science project, I want to learn these skills by getting my hands dirty.
+Since these phases take up more than half of a typical data science project, I wish to get my hands dirty and tackle the numerous techniques required for such a task.

 Project Life Cycle:
 1. Data Exploration:<br>